ivp-dev/nodejs2021Q4-service/README.md

 ## Windows

-To avoid this [issue with powershell and docker](https://forums.docker.com/t/error-while-running-docker-code-in-powershell/34059/5) run this before you will clone the repository
+To avoid this [issue with powershell and docker](https://forums.docker.com/t/error-while-running-docker-code-in-powershell/34059/5) run this code snippet before you will clone the repository

 ```sh
 git config --global core.autocrlf input